placebeyondtheclouds/lenovo-laptop-with-ubuntu-and-libvirt/README.md

-# Ubuntu on a Lenovo Thinkbook laptop
+# Linux GPU laptop setup for data science and software development

 My notes on how to set up a lenovo thinkbook gen6 laptop with ubuntu 24.04 as a hypervisor for QEMU/KVM virtualization with GPU passthrough to guests and hibernation.